btsecom/docs/source/futures/en/index.html.md

 `GET /api/v2.1/user/open_orders`

-Retrieves open orders that have not yet been matched.
-This is also used to check an order for its status.
-If an order has been cancelled or recently transacted, the `status` field will indicate the state of the order.
-The state of an order returned in `status` field will only be made available for 30mins.
-After 30mins, this API will only return if the order is still active.
-If not it will return that the order is not found.
+Retrieves open orders that have not yet been matched or matched recently.

 ### Request Parameters